Getting HereRent a Car to Sonora

-Almost all of the major rental agencies will rent you a car to drive in the “free-trade” zone of Sonora, not more than 200 miles south of the border.
-That means you can drive to popular locales like Rocky Point, as well as lesser-known gems like Magdalena, Santa Ana, Caborca and Desemboque.
+Almost all of the major rental agencies will rent you a car to drive in the Sonora Free Zone, also known as the “No-hassle Zone,” which extends west to the coast, south to Empalme and east to highway 15.
+So you can drive to popular locales like Rocky Point, as well as lesser-known gems like Magdalena, Santa Ana, Caborca and Desemboque.

 When arranging a recent car rental for a trip to Phoenix, I asked the agency about the possibility of taking the vehicle into Mexico.
 No problem, I was told – you’ll just need to pay an extra fee for each.
 Armed with that information I called other agencies to compare Mexican insurance rates.

 For the trip that would take me to Caborca, Santa Ana, Magdalena and points north I decided to cross the border at the Lukeville point of entry, crossing into Sonoyta, Sonora.
 I’d chosen that route not only because it’s probably the most convenient from Phoenix, but also because I wasn’t sure if I’d be able to take the car past the 21-kilometer checkpoint south of Nogales.

 For commercial reasons, the Mexican free trade zone in Caborca that was established by Mexican President Fox a few years back requires some commercial traffic to pass to Caborca from that port of entry (in subsequent trips though, I had no trouble taking rental cars into Mexico through Nogales).

 As I stopped at the 21-km checkpoint south of Sonoyta, I answered the routine questions (where I was coming from, where I was going) and the only document the customs officer asked to see was the rental contract.
 I asked about whether rental cars can cross the Nogales checkpoint, and was told that they pass at any Sonora border checkpoint.